Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 Hudson Configuration
 ====================

-Before creating your own jobs, (see ?), you need to configure Hudson.
+Before creating your own jobs, (see `Hudson Jobs Creation and Configuration`_), you need to configure Hudson.
 All these steps are optional, you only have to configure what you really need.